-2.1.2.2 Hazardous Materials Accidents
+2.1.2.2 Hazardous Materials Accident

 Hazardous materials accidents can occur anywhere there is a road, rail line, pipeline, or fixed facility storing hazardous materials.
 Virtually the entire state is at risk to an unpredictable accident of some type.
 Most accidents are small spills and leaks, but some result in injuries, property damage, environmental contamination, and other consequences.
 These materials can be poisonous, corrosive, flammable, radioactive, or pose other hazards and are regulated by the Department of Transportation.
-According to the U.S. Department of Transportation's data from 2020 to 2023, there have been over 96,000 hazardous materials incidents nationwide with the majority occurring during unloading (over 44,000).
-There were 60 injuries requiring hospitalization and 18 fatalities.
+Out of approximately 1,662 hazardous materials incidents reported statewide in 1997, no known fatalities were reported, less than 4% resulted in injuries, and less than 6% resulted in evacuation.